 Dukes Meadows Park, Chiswick

-This local spot is one I always think we should be visiting more often.
+Dukes Meadow Park is a local spot I always think we should be visiting more often.
 This is our third summer living in Chiswick and we finally made it to the paddling pool!
 It was a fun spot for Little T to splash around in, although the water was a bit chilly even with the sunshine!

 We had some lunch and I changed Little T out of his pool gear so he could play at the playground next door.
 It’s a great playground designed with the input of local children, with a tall slide that Little T absolutely loves!
 He had a great time running around this place with some friends.